multitudes/oldmultitudes.github.io/_posts/2019-01-19-How to Create and Use Bash Scripts copy.markdown

 In this tutorial, we’re going to create a bash script that can be run from any directory on the computer.

 ### Create a bin directory.

-The first step is to create a bin directory. bin is the standard naming convention of a subdirectory that contains executable programs. bin stands for binary. `/bin` is a location for binary files which are programs and commands. note its not the only location where binary files can be stored
+The first step is to create a bin directory if not already existing. `bin` is the standard naming convention of a subdirectory that contains executable programs (bin stands for binary). `/bin` is a location for binary files which are programs and commands. note its not the only location where binary files can be stored

 Navigate to your home directory `~` (which is a shortcut for current user home directory, or `/Users/laurenceb`).
 Typing `pwd` will confirm your location.
 Create bin in that folder, or wherever you want your bash scripts to live.